Funding for postgraduate researchers

-If you are a UK national starting a doctoral degree you may be able to apply for a Postgraduate Doctoral Loan of up to £25,000 to help with course fees and living costs.
+If you are a UK national starting a doctoral degree you may be able to apply for a Postgraduate Doctoral Loan to help with course fees and living costs.
 The loan is a contribution towards the costs of study; it will not necessarily cover all tuition and living costs.

 Trusts, charities and foundations

 The types of award vary widely, some amount to a few hundred pounds a year and may only cover research expenses such as travel and fieldwork.

 Prospects provides information about funding postgraduate study in the UK.
 It offers guidance on finding funding from public funding bodies as well as charities, trusts and foundations.

 The government also publishes a useful advice page about postgraduate funding, as does Leeds University Union.

 Reference books such as the Grants Register and the Directory of Grant-Making Trusts are available from the Leeds University Library.

 The Student Ideas Fund is a collaboration between the University, Leeds University Union and students and provides funding of between £500 to £5000 to help bring your idea for improvig the University and student experience to life.